Nigel2392/quickgo/readme.md

 ## Warning:
 * QuickGo uses JSON serialization to save the file to disk, which means you cannot use some binary data in your templates.
   * This however does mean that you can use any text editor to edit your templates, and easily share them with others.
-  * You have to explicitly set the encoding to `gob` in the `config.json` stored in the same directory as the executable.
+  * You have to explicitly set the encoding to `gob` in the `config.json` stored in the same directory as the executable, or use the `-enc (encoding)` argument.

+* When installing using the `installer.bat` script, your path will be truncated to 1024 characters, which may cause issues with other programs.
+  * This is a limitation of Windows itself.

 * When using -serve, QuickGo might use a lot of memory depending on the size of your template configurations.
   We load all the files into memory before serving them, this is to save on loading times.

 ## Installation:
 ```